 uch of Matthew Bridgham’s music interacts with the formal and tonal traditions of the common practice period, refracted through a lens wholly his own.
 However, his music never settles into a specific style, occasionally exhibiting pop-inspired, improvisational, quarter-tonal, and noise-based characteristics.

 Matthew has worked with William Bolcom, Martin Bresnick, Aaron Jay Kernis, Hannah Lash, Gabriela Lena Frank, Derek Bermel, Joan Tower, and Libby Larsen.
 His music has been performed at the American Music Festival, Colorado Music Festival, New York Festival of Song, the Shandelee Music Festival, the Midwest Composers Symposium, and the Norfolk Chamber Music Festival where his recently completed Sonata for violin and piano (2016-17) was premiered for an intimate audience of peers and colleagues.

 Matthew is in the post-residential phase of his Doctorate of Musical Arts degree in Music Composition at the Yale School of Music.
-He currently lives in Indiana with his endlessly supportive wife, Jessica, and his floppy ragdoll kitty cat, Walter, where he maintains an active private studio, accompaniment engagements, and plans new and exciting projects.
+He currently lives in Indiana with his endlessly supportive wife, Jessica, and his two kitty cats, Walter and Lesley, where he maintains a teaching appointment at a local university, performance engagements, and plans new and exciting compositional projects.